Description

 T0 Space :

-A topological space fulfilling the T0-separation axiom: For any two points x,y in X, there is an open U such that x in U and y not in U or y in U and x not in U. Alexandroff and Hopf (1972) call T_0-spaces Kolmogorov spaces.
+A fulfilling the T0-separation axiom: For any two points x,y in X, there is an U such that x in U and y not in U or y in U and x not in U. Alexandroff and Hopf (1972) call T_0-spaces Kolmogorov spaces.

 T1 Space:

-The standard of a T_1-space is the of integers with the of being those with complements.
-It is under finite and arbitrary union so is a topology.
-Any integer’s complement is an open set, so given two integers and using their complement as open sets, it follows that the T_1 definition is satisfied.
+The standard example of a T_1-space is the set of with the topology of open being those with complements.
+It is closed under finite and arbitrary union so is a topology.
+Any integer’s complement is an open set, so given two and using their complement as open sets, it follows that the T_1 definition is satisfied.
 Some T_1-spaces are not T2-spaces.